Vietnamese Vermicelli Noodle Bowls with Shrimp

 - Brown sugar – Adds sweetness to this recipe.
 You can use either light or dark brown sugar.
+Note that using dark brown sugar will make the dish sweeter.

 - Vermicelli noodles – Vermicelli noodles are one of the core ingredients to this dish.
 If you can’t find vermicelli, any kind of thin, rice noodle should work.
 It however won’t have the same taste and texture of vermicelli noodles.
+Use my cooking guide for how to cook vermicelli to achieve the best preparation for this ingredient.

 - Carrot, mint, lettuce, and cucumber – You can add pretty much add any kind of topping you want.
 These are the traditional ones I used.
 I would recommend having lettuce at least and adding whatever else you want.